AjayPoshak/blog/notes/defineProperty.md

 It freezes Object.prototype upfront.

 ## Tip:
-Do NOT refer the property being set, in the setter otherwise it would generate the `too much recursion` error.
+Do NOT refer the property being get, in the getter otherwise it would generate the `too much recursion` error.

 ```js
 const obj = {}